tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 }
 ```

-We declare our own struct `Cli` because we need to `impl RemoteCli`.
+* We declare our own struct `Cli` because we need to `impl RemoteCli`.

-Our generated code uses an `async` method.
+* Our generated code uses an `async` method.
 We add `#[tonic::async_trait]` to our trait impl so the server can use `async fn` on our method.
 We just have one method to define, `async fn shell()`.

 ---

-I’m waving my hands here for the function signature, but the way I initially learned how to write them was to go into the generated code, skimmed the code within the `remote_cli_server` module and modified the crate paths.
+* I’m 👋waving my hands👋 here for the function signature, but the way I initially learned how to write them was to go into the generated code, skimmed the code within the `remote_cli_server` module and modified the crate paths.

 ---

-The first thing we do when we enter `shell` is peel off the `tonic` wrapping from `request` with `.into_inner()`.
+* The first thing we do when we enter `shell` is peel off the `tonic` wrapping from `request` with `.into_inner()`.
 We further separate the ownership of data into `command` and `args` vars.

-We build out `process` as the `std::process::Command` struct so we can spawn the user’s process and capture stdout.
+* We build out `process` as the `std::process::Command` struct so we can spawn the user’s process and capture stdout.

-Then we wait for `process` to exit and collect the output with `.wait_with_output()`.
+* Then we wait for `process` to exit and collect the output with `.wait_with_output()`.
 We just want `stdout` so we further take ownership of just that handle.

 ---

-Last, we build a `tonic::Response`, converting the process stdout into a `String` while we instantiate our `CommandOutput`.
+* Last, we build a `tonic::Response`, converting the process stdout into a `String` while we instantiate our `CommandOutput`.
 Finally wrapping the `Response` in a `Result` and returning it to the client.

 #### start_server